 - Program and Project Coordinators in various international agencies such as UNESCO, UNICEF, UNFPA, UNDP, and NGOs such as Teachers without Borders, Save the Children, Amnesty International, Project Ploughshares, Peace Brigades International, and many more.

 - Pursuing doctoral studies.

 Examples of professional involvement of our PEP graduates.

-- Christine Onen, Project Manager, Norwegian Refugee Council, Uganda
+- Christine Onen (PE 2005), Project Manager, Norwegian Refugee Council, Uganda